 - The lab your dentist uses is very important.
 Make sure your dentist is not using an overseas lab or a cut-rate domestic lab that uses tin, aluminum, or even lead to cut costs.
 What lab does your dentist use?

 - Dentists can receive a kickback for referring you to a specialist.
 For instance, you may be told you need a root canal or orthodontics.
 These specialists give your dentist a referral fee for every patient that gets treatment, even if you don’t need the treatment.
 Do you need a second opinion?

 Remember, you always have the right of refusal or even delay while you get a second opinion.

-According to the Centers for Disease Control (CDC), outbreaks at dentist’s offices are rare.
+According to the Centers for Disease Control (CDC), outbreaks at dentists’ offices are rare.
 However, they do admit that even though there are recommended guidelines to prevent bacterial infections, many dentists do not follow these guidelines and procedures.4)http://www.cnn.com/2016/10/11/health/california-dental-water-bacteria/index.html

 Dental sealants are coatings of thin plastic applied to the teeth to prevent decay.
-The sealants prevent food particles and bacteria from getting into the grooves of the teeth where it is difficult to brush.
-Sealants last about five to ten years.
+The sealants prevent food particles and bacteria from getting into the grooves of the teeth, where it is difficult to brush.
+Sealants last about 5 to 10 years.

-There is some concern that undetected decay can be sealed into teeth, which will continue to decay the tooth silently.
+There is some concern that undetected decay can be sealed into teeth, which will quietly continue to decay the tooth.

-Also, there is the potential BPA (bisphenol A), a chemical used in plastics, which has been associated with health and developmental problems in humans and animals.
+Also, there is the potential presence of BPA (bisphenol A), a chemical used in some plastics, which has been associated with health and development problems in humans and animals.
 It has been studied as a potential issue with dental sealants.
 The American Dental Association research shows that BPA only shows up in sealants in trace amounts.5)https://www.drweil.com/health-wellness/body-mind-spirit/dental-oral-health/are-dental-sealants-safe/